vuesion/docs/en/v4/guide/cli.md

 # Create a new Page

-Let's create a page, you will be asked some questions:
+Let's create a new page with the interactive Vuesion generator CLI.
+Running `npm run generate` will prompt you some questions.

 ```bash
 > vuesion generate